mmgen/mmgen-wallet/doc/wiki/using-mmgen/Getting-Started-with-MMGen.md

 		89ABCDEF:     0 BTC            0 BTC            9.99995 BTC
 		TOTAL:        0 BTC            0 BTC            9.99995 BTC

-To verify that your transaction's received its first, second, third and so forth confirmation, increase the 'minconf' value to 1, 2, 3 and so forth.
+To verify that your transaction's received its first, second, third, and so on, confirmation, increase the 'minconf' value to 1, 2, 3 and so forth.

 Congratulations!
 You've performed your first MMGen transaction and placed your